Triplon-mediated pairing and the superconducting gap structure in bilayer nickelates

 Few comments are in order here.
 We assume that the ferromagnetic Hund's coupling is strong enough to prevent Kondo instability and related heavy fermion physics.
-On the other hand, we assume that Hund's splitting $2J_{\mathrm H}$ in nickelates is well below the $e_g$ electron bandwidth of $W\sim3-4$~eV, i.e., it is not strong enough to form $S=1$ local spins and stabilize their magnetic ordering by virtue of double exchange mechanism.
+On the other hand, we assume that Hund's splitting $2J_{\mathrm H}$ in nickelates is well below the $e_g$ electron bandwidth of $W\sim3-4$~eV, i.e., it is not strong enough to form $S=1$ local spins and stabilize their magnetic ordering by virtue of the double exchange mechanism.
 Under these assumptions, we will treat $\mathcal {H}_{\mathrm {int}}$ of Eq.~\eqref{eq:int} perturbatively.

-Finally, different from the spin-fermion models widely used in the context of superconductivity in correlated electron systems, spin fluctuations in Hamiltonian~\eqref{eq:int} are represented by weakly dispersive singlet-triplet excitations $\vc T$.
-Unlike (over)damped paramagnons in standard spin-fluctuation theories, triplons are quasi-local modes with high energies $J_c\!\sim \!0.3$~eV, thanks to strong interlayer overlap of the $d_{3z^2\!-\!r^2}$ orbitals.
-Experimentally, triplons are detectable by inelastic neutron and resonant x-ray scattering, with the largest intensity at $q_z=\pi$.
+Finally, in contrast to the Stoner continuum and paramagnons that mediate pairing in standard spin-fluctuation models, the triplon excitations $\vc T$ are quasi-local, weakly-dispersive modes with the unusually large energy scale $J_c\!\sim \!0.3$~eV arising from the strong interlayer overlap of the $d_{3z^2\!-\!r^2}$ orbitals.
+Experimentally, they can be detected by inelastic neutron and resonant x-ray scattering, with the largest intensity at $q_z=\pi$.

-{\it Cooper pairing and the gap structure}.---The exchange of triplet excitations with energy $\sim J_c$ generates an effective interaction between itinerant electrons~\cite{Kha26}.
-Treating Eq.~\eqref{eq:int} in a second-order perturbation theory, we obtain the interband pairing interaction:
+{\it Cooper pairing and the gap structure}.---The exchange of triplet excitations with energy $\sim J_c$ generates an effective interaction between electrons~\cite{Kha26}.
+Treating Eq.~\eqref{eq:int} perturbatively, we obtain the pairing Hamiltonian

 with the momentum dependent matrix element